 Mussorgsky's Night on Bald Mountain in Earthworm Jim (1994)

 The second level of Earthworm Jim—the infamous “What the Heck?”—opens with a snarling 16-bit arrangement of Modest Mussorgsky’s Night on Bald Mountain.
-It’s a perfect needle-drop for a hellish planet ruled by Evil the Cat, patrolled by corporate lawyers and homicidal snowmen.
+It’s a perfect needle-drop for a hellish planet ruled by Evil the Cat, patrolled by corporate lawyers and fire-breathing snowmen.
 The cue swerves between bombast and kitschy “elevator music,” amplifying the level’s satire while keeping Shiny Entertainment’s signature whiplash humor intact.

 “What the Heck?” and the Bald Mountain Riff

 Mark Miller’s and Tommy Tallarico’s score stitches Mussorgsky’s 1867 tone poem into a collage that veers from grandiose to absurd.
-The opening bars of Night on Bald Mountain blare over Heck’s molten vistas before hard-cutting to syrupy lounge textures, then snapping back to the Russian menace.
-That musical whiplash mirrors the level design: you dodge shadow fiends, whip grapples over lava, and endure Evil’s taunts while the soundtrack toggles between apocalypse and muzak.
-The Sega CD “Special Edition” pushes the intro even closer to Mussorgsky’s phrasing, leaning on the CD audio’s clarity.
+The opening bars of Night on Bald Mountain blare over Heck’s molten vistas before hard-cutting (vynil scratch and all) to a syrupy, elevator/lounge muzak, then snapping back to the Russian menace on a loop.
+That musical whiplash mirrors the level design: you dodge shadow fiends, whip grapple over hellfire, and endure Evil’s taunts and traps while the soundtrack toggles between apocalypse and muzak.

 Why a Russian Classic Works Here

-Conclusion: Ga-roovy Bald Mountain
+Conclusion: A Groovy Night on Bald Mountain

 Earthworm Jim

-Country: United States
+United States

 Initial release: October 1994

-Platforms: Genesis/Mega Drive, SNES, Sega CD, others
+Platforms: Genesis/Mega Drive, SNES, Sega CD, Windows, PS3, Xbox 360, Mobile, others

-Music credits: Tommy Tallarico, Mark Miller
+Composer(s): Tommy Tallarico, Mark Miller

 Developer/Publisher: Shiny / Virgin (EU), Playmates (NA)